stresearch/otw/README.md

 The OTW-Lots dataset frame extraction requites 2.8TB.
 Allocate drive space accordingly.

+## Errata

+* An unlabeled subset of these videos are created by holding the camera by hand rather than leaning it against the window, which results in unstabilized video
+* Mounting and Dismounting bike class typically also includes when a bike is being walked
+* Videos are not exhuastively labeled, such that there exist videos where an activity class occurs (e.g. entering) where the activity is not labeled.

 ## License

 Creative commons Attribution 4.0 International ([CC BY 4.0](https://creativecommons.org/licenses/by/4.0/))